ursetto/a2composer/COMPOSER.md

 data that overlapped the music file, other corruption, or whether the driver modified it while playing.

+### Title

+All songs playable by the official player begin with `^`.
+It appears the second character has meaning, perhaps the tempo.
+The driver always does a 'BLOAD ^' followed by the rest of the filename.

 ### Data

 Official files start data with FF 0F.
 My files start with either FF 0F, FF 0A, FF 0F 00 (?), or FF 0A 00 depending